 Don’t miss the hottest party on the high seas, the White Hot Party.
 The dress code is of course white so make sure you pack accordingly.

-If you are travelling through time zones, bring an alarm clock with you.
-The majority of people use their mobile phones as an alarm clock, which may present a problem at sea.
-Due to the lack of service, mobile phones do not always read the correct time.
+If you are traveling through time zones, bring an alarm clock with you.
+The majority of people use their cell phones as an alarm clock, which may present a problem at sea.
+Due to the lack of service, cell phones do not always read the correct time.
 Bring an alarm clock and input the time with any time changes before you go to bed to avoid accidentally oversleeping.
 You can also call the Guest Services desk and request a wake up call.